What is a Financial Guarantee?

 - Financial guarantee attracts investors and makes them feel comfortable about their money.

 - It further provides a better credit rating.
-Higher credit rating refers to lower risk, and thus lower interest rates are charged.
+A higher credit rating refers to lower risk; thus, lower interest rates charges.
 Thus, the creditor enjoys the inflow of money with lower finance costs.

-- The transaction happens through financial guarantees, which otherwise may not have happened had there be no guarantee.
+- The transaction happens through financial guarantees, which otherwise may not have happened without a guarantee.
 Thus, a financial guarantee facilitates financial transactions.

 Key Takeaways for Financial Guarantee